Grasshorse Studios

-Grasshorse Studios is a Midwest-based American animation studio that employs innovative techniques to develop and produce 2D animation, 3D animation, stop motion animation, 2D 3D hybrid animation.
+Grasshorse Studios was a Midwest-based American animation studio that employed innovative techniques to develop and produce 2D animation, 3D animation, stop motion animation, 2D 3D hybrid animation.
 They have produced work for 20th Century Fox, Walt Disney Television Animation and Cartoon Network.

 History

 In 2002, Grasshorse began as a sole proprietorship with Jennings working on shows including Craig McCracken’s The Powerpuff Girls for Cartoon Network, Warner Bros.'
 Johnny Test, Genndy Tartakovsky’s Star Wars: Clone Wars and Megas XLR.
 Jennings pioneered 2D 3D hybrid animation techniques on The Powerpuff Girls; he was one of the first to mash the aesthetics of 2D animation with 3D animation in broadcast television.

 In 2007, the studio was relocated to Iowa by siblings Kathy Buxton and Steve Jennings and expanded with the goal of competing with international studios in quality and budget.
 Soon after, Grasshorse partnered with Southeastern Community College (Iowa) in creating a Character animation program.
 After three years in the writing and planning of the curriculum its first classes began in Fall, 2011.
 Jennings continues to serve on the board of SCC's animation program.